 “Okay.
 Where are the condoms?”

 With a laugh, she rolled toward her purse and fished out the package.
-“And you don’t get to into my bed.”
+“And you don’t get to move off the sofa, into my bed.”

 “Not a problem.”